 About December 14, 1911: Roald Amundsen Reaches the South Pole

 On December 14, 1911, Norwegian explorer Roald Amundsen and his team of four men became the first humans to reach the geographic South Pole, planting the Norwegian flag at the bottom of the world.
 After 99 days of grueling travel across Antarctica's frozen wilderness, Amundsen achieved one of the greatest geographical prizes in exploration history.
-This triumph came at the end of a secret race against British explorer Robert Falcon Scott, whose team would arrive 34 days later only to face a tragic fate on their return journey.

 The Secret Race to the South Pole